heyimvictoria/heyimvictoria/README.md

-- 👋🏾 Hey, Im Victoria
+- 👋🏾 Hey, Im Victoria !!
 - 👩🏾‍💻 I’m interested in ...
-UX/UI design
+UX/UI design, Web Development,
 - 🌱 I’m currently learning ...
-Front-End Web Development
+Full Stack Web Development
 - 💞️ I’m looking to collaborate ... on web projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... brwknskncoding@outlook.com

 <!---
 heyimvictoria/heyimvictoria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.